What is the Cause of Foot Pain? – What the Symptoms Mean

 Has your child been complaining about foot and leg pain?
 If your children are old enough to be able to voice their opinions and have told you that their feet hurt, please don’t just assume they are growing pains.
 While in some cases it can be growing pains or children might be simply looking for attention, if your child keeps complaining about pain after a few days, the problem is not likely to go away on its own.
 One of the most common questions I get at the shoe store where I work is: What is the cause of foot pain?

 Did you know that most causes of foot pain are related to the shoes your child wears and how they fit?
 I will provide you with a couple of scenarios that will help you identify where your child’s foot pain is coming from and which shoes will help treat your child’s condition.

-While I am not a foot doctor, I have fitted and helped hundreds of children that were experiencing foot and leg pain and I have seen the positive impact and the key role that shoes play in keeping our children’s feet and legs healthy.
+While I am not a foot doctor, I have fitted and helped hundreds of children that were experiencing foot and leg pain and I have seen the positive impact and the key role that shoes play in keeping children’s feet and legs healthy.

-I will describe what is the cause of foot pain and provide you with a selection of the best children’s shoes that will help prevent and minimize or fully eliminate the pain that your child is experiencing.
+I will describe what is the cause of foot pain and provide you with a selection of the best children’s shoes that help prevent and minimize the pain that your child is experiencing.

-What is The Cause Of Foot Pain? – Check Your Kids’ Shoes!
+What is The Cause of Foot Pain? – Check Your Kids’ Shoes!

 Before you can start treating your child’s foot pain, you must first identify the root cause of the pain.